codekatu/deadsetbit-front/README.md

   - `template.html`: HTML template file serving as the main html which will be built into index.html
   - `favicons`: all different favicon files for different devices and platforms
   - `robots.txt`: Robots.txt file for search engine crawlers
-  - `sitemap.xml`: Sitemap file for search engines to crawl and index the website
   - `browserconfig.xml`: Browser configuration file for Microsoft browsers

 - # Webpack Configuration